Euthanasia A*/A summary notes

 Evaluation:

-• The issue clearly is that all of these socio-economic conditions have changed.
-So, the primary precepts are no longer useful.
-They were designed for a different time and are now increasingly outdated.
-Society can now afford to gradually relax the inflexibility of its rules and think about how they might be reinterpreted to better fit modern society.
+• Society can now afford to gradually relax the inflexibility of its rules and think about how they might be reinterpreted along quality of life grounds.

 Question preparation